 Valentine’s Day is a time of year when gift giving is rife, love is in the air and if you are in a meaningful relationship, then Valentine’s Day is not a day to forget.
 But what happens to gifts given when the relationship fails or sours.
 Do you simply draw up a list of items bought and property given with a head note “RETURN TO SENDER”?
 What about gifts bought on credit?

 IS EVERY GIFT GIVEN IRREVOCABLE IN NATURE?

 The giving of gifts is not enforceable by law due to their gratuitous nature.
-However not all gifts are irrevocable.
+However, not all gifts are irrevocable.
 What comes to mind is a “gift” often taken back in the instance when the gift given by the donor was given in exchange for a promise.
-Once the gift is given in leui of a promise it becomes a conditional gift.
+Once the gift is given in lieu of a promise it becomes a conditional gift.

 “A common example of the above is the instance where John purchases Jo-Ann an engagement ring.
 This then becomes susceptible to be returned by the Donee to the Donor should the engagement or relationship cease.
 Our law makes provision for such engagement ring (gift) to be returned to the giver as it was given conditionally.
 Such a gift cannot be referred to as an irrevocable gift, it depends on the Donor whether or not s/he wants the Donee to keep the ring.”